survivejs/react-book/manuscript/10_authoring_libraries.md

 * `CONTRIBUTING.md` - A guide for potential contributors.
 How should the code be developed and so on.
 * `CHANGELOG.md` - This document describes major changes per version.
 If you do major API changes, it can be a good idea to cover them here.
 It is possible to generate the file based on Git commit history provided you write nice enough commits.
 * `.travis.yml` - [Travis CI](https://travis-ci.org/) is a popular continuous integration platform that is free for open source projects.
 You can run the tests of your package over multiple systems using it.
-There are other alternatives of course but Travis is very popular.
+There are other alternatives of course, but Travis is very popular.
 * `bower.json` - [Bower](http://bower.io/) specific metadata.
-Bower is a popular package manager for frontend.
+Bower is a popular package manager for front-end.
 That said, just providing npm support is often enough.
 * `.gitignore` - Ignore patterns for Git.
 I.e. which file shouldn't go to version control.
 * `.eslintignore` - Ignore patterns for ESLint.
 Again, tool specific.
 * `.npmignore` - Ignore patterns for npm.
 This describes which files shouldn't go to your distribution version.